eeditiones/e-editiones-website/pages/how-to-become-a-member.md

 Do you represent a legal entity in the broadly understood research, academic or cultural heritage domains?
 With institutional membership contribution available from CHF 500.– you will benefit from full membership rights and receive e-editiones support in funding proposals.

-### Support membership

-Projects and parts of larger organizations unable to have their formal representative proceed with the institutional membership can nevertheless benefit from a special "support" relationship with the society available from CHF 600.– Equivalent in all but name to the institutional membership.

 ### Individual membership

 Natural persons membership fee is reduced to CHF 50.– In justified cases individual membership fee may be waived at discretion of the board.